JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 Now for the trickiest part of this construction: a small circle whose center point sits on top of the inner circle and that meets the two larger circles near the point D.

-Finding this new center point C1 is easy enough, because we can again use `intersection_line_circle()` to find the point where the central circle crosses a line from O to D.
+Finding this new center point C1 is easy enough, because we can again use `intersectionlinecircle()` to find the point where the central circle crosses a line from O to D.

 Add some more lines to your code: